 The end of the southern slope of Sri Lanka’s Central Highlands is also located in the Horton Plain and is called the world’s end.
 This is the beginning of a huge hell about 880 meters high and it offers a very beautiful view on a clear day.

 Suggested Read – Sinharaja Rain Forest

 Planning Your Visit

-What is the best time of year to visit Horton Plains?
+The best time to visit Horton Plains

 Preparing for Your Hike

 Before the start of the trip, Wear comfortable hiking shoes and carry enough water to ensure an easy journey.
 In the rainy season, make sure you have an umbrella or raincoat with you.
 Don’t forget your camera to capture the amazing landscapes.

 Suggested Read – Yala National Park

 Along with birds like Sri Lankan Whistle Thrush, and Sri Lankan Bush Warbler, there is a high chance of seeing endemic animals like the Purple-faced Langer and the Dusky Striped Squirrel.
 Besides them, a large number of Samber deer can be seen.
 Rarely, Sri Lankan leopards can also be seen roaming the park